 - A one to two page resume, detailing your work, community service, extracurricular experiences, and skills.

-- An official transcript, submitted directly to the Office of Fellowships.
+- An official transcript, submitted directly to the Office of Undergraduate Research and Fellowships.

 - Two letters of recommendation.
 Please have your referees direct their letters “Dear Carnegie Endowment Junior Fellowship:” and address them using the contact information below.
 Recommenders should e-mail their letters, signed and on official letterhead, as PDFs to URF@northeastern.edu.